Cryptocurrency Exchange App

 Board for freelance & contract work

-Marengo is a concept designed to bridge the gap between the cultural phenomena of cryptocurrency and an effective business tool.
-Designed as a dynamic medium between a user and the market, the app does not have standard tab navigation, but instead uses swipe-based transitions and maximizes the use of screen estate.
+Take a look at my exploration design about Cryptocurrency Platform.
+This is a concept designed to bridge the gap between the cultural phenomena of cryptocurrency and an effective business tool.
+Designed as a dynamic medium between a user and the market.